 Most of your quiet phase communications will occur in intimate, in-person settings.

-A personal phone call should kick-start the conversation; clearly explain why you want to meet with the prospect and establish a plan for meeting.
+A personal phone call should kick-start the conversation; clearly explain why you want to meet with the prospect and establish a plan for a meeting.

 It’s important not to beat around the bush.
 Make it clear that you want to ask for a gift upfront, so as not to offend a prospect by catching them off guard.
 Put yourself in their shoes!
 How would you feel if you went to catch up with a friend, only to have them ask you for money?